Freehily/anatomy-graphdb/README.md

 # Stronger Backend

-This repository is the canonical source of truth for the Stronger anatomy and exercise datasets plus the tooling that turns them into a Neo4j property graph.
+This repository is the canonical source of truth for the Stronger anatomy dataset (served via Neo4j) and the exercise dataset that will power the relational training backend.
 The upcoming API and frontend repos will import the Python package published here or consume the exported CSV artifacts.

 ## What lives here

 - `stronger/databases/anatomy` – region-sharded YAML describing bones, attachment points, muscles, nerves, arteries, and actions.
 Includes validators, SVG references, and Neo4j exporters.
-- `stronger/databases/exercises` – taxonomy definitions, canonical exercise templates, and the CSV→YAML converter for training movements.
+- `stronger/databases/exercises` – taxonomy definitions, canonical exercise templates, and the CSV→YAML converter for training movements destined for the relational store.
 - `stronger/domain` – dataclasses that offer a typed view of the YAML configs so downstream services can work with explicit models instead of dictionaries.
+Anatomy models live in `stronger/domain/anatomy`, exercise models in `stronger/domain/exercises`.
-- `stronger/api` – a thin FastAPI layer that exposes the domain objects over HTTP for prototyping or lightweight consumers.
+- `stronger/api` – a thin FastAPI layer that exposes the anatomy graph over HTTP for prototyping or lightweight consumers.
 - `stronger/databases/**/scripts` – CLIs for validating configs, regenerating derived files, and building CSV/Bolt payloads for Neo4j.
 - `data/neo4j/<region>` – generated artifacts ready for `neo4j-admin database import` (ignored by git).